jedisct1/witx-codegen/README.md

 )
 ```

-It contains a set of functions.
+It contains everything: types, handles, functions and imports.

 ### Functions